Shiva-789/repo/README.md

-# Description

-# Sample MyRetail spring boot application to do CRUD.
+# Sample MyRetail App based on spring boot to do CRUD ops.

 # Tool and Tech stack used.
   1. STS